 - Report how difficult the resistance training (RT) was for you by indicating under the RPE column (the column to the right of the RT column).
 If you have not completed resistance training (RT), leave this box blank.

-- If you complete cardio-based exercise, such as walking, cycling, using the elliptical etc., write this under the Cardio column.
+- If you complete a cardio-based exercise, such as walking, cycling, using the elliptical, etc., write this under the Cardio column.